Prosecutor, Lawyer Face Trial Over Alleged Rape Case Cover-Up | 263Chat

 A public prosecutor and a lawyer are standing trial in Mutare on charges of defeating the course of justice after allegedly conspiring to distort facts in a child rape case.

-Timothy Katsande (34), a prosecutor, and Benjamin Basikiti (35), a defence lawyer, are accused of drafting and submitting a false Statement of Agreed Facts in a case involving the rape of a 13-year-old girl.
+Timothy Katsande (34) a prosecutor and Benjamin Basikiti (35), a defence lawyer are accused of drafting and submitting a false Statement of Agreed Facts in a case involving the rape of a 13-year-old girl.

 According to court papers, the pair allegedly misrepresented that the child and the accused rapist were in a consensual relationship and not related — a claim that contradicted evidence contained in the docket.

-The alleged deception saw the accused rapist plead guilty to the lesser charge of sexual intercourse with a minor, receiving a reduced sentence of 36 months’ imprisonment, part of which was suspended.
+The alleged deception saw the accused rapist plead guilty to the lesser charge of sexual intercourse with a minor, receiving a reduced sentence of 36 months’ imprisonment part of which was suspended.

 On 4 September 2025, the Mutare Magistrates’ Court dismissed an application for discharge filed by Katsande and Basikiti at the close of the State’s case ruling that both men had a case to answer.